FIS Moderne Banking-Plattform

 How do I change my bank account details?

 Changing your bank account details.
 Complete the form below to change your business bank account details.
-You’ll need to be the authorised signatory of the account, our new and existing bank account details, proof of your new bank account.
+You’ll need to be the authorized signatory of the account, our new and existing bank account details, proof of your new bank account.
 Please refer to the guidance document for a list of documents we will accept.

 Change your bank detail form (ROI version)